Hesperian Health Guides

 This will depend first on how serious the condition is, next on medical treatment and general care, and finally on special training and on family and community support.

 The higher up the back the condition is or the more severely the spinal cord is affected, the worse the paralysis and other problems are likely to be.
-If the head is already very swollen, the child’s chances are poor.
+If the head is already very swollen, it is likely the child will be severely affected.
 The costs will usually be great, even for a rich family.
 Surgery to drain the liquid from the head is sometimes followed by infection.
 The operation may need to be repeated several times.
 In spite of the best medical attention, at least 1 of every 4 or 5 children born with severe spina bifida dies in the first months or years of life.

 However, a child in which the condition occurs low down on the back usually has less paralysis.
 With good family and community support, many children with spina bifida go to school, learn to do many kinds of work, get married, and have children.